The Nursing program

 all health and immunization requirements of the Nursing Program, including

-titers for Rubeola, Mumps, Rubella, Varicella Zoster, Hepatitis B, and
+titers for Rubeola, Mumps, Rubella, Varicella Zoster, and Hepatitis B

 proof of current certification in Basic Life Support for Healthcare Providers

-evidence of a negative 10-panel urine drug screening test
+evidence of a negative 12-panel urine drug screening test

 Pennsylvania State Board of Nursing requires Harcum College to inform